marc-jones/phd_thesis/content/02_spring/03_divergence_genome.md

 homologues identified and expressed in \emph{B.~napus}. \emph{B.~napus}
 genes were considered to be expressed if their maximal expression level within a tissue across the time series was above 2.0~FPKM.
-False discovery corrected \emph{p-values} were computed by taking 1000 samples of genes from the All distribution.
+False discovery corrected \emph{p}-values were computed by taking 1000 samples of genes from the All distribution.
 The mean and standard deviation of these samples were used to perform a two-tailed test of observing a proportion as extreme as the FLOR-ID value. \textbf{a} \emph{B.~napus}